 In December 2008 TIM received notification of the application for its committal for trial for the administrative offence specified in Articles 21 and 25, subsections 2 and 4, of legislative decree no. 231/2001 in relation to the affairs that involved several former employees of the Security function and former collaborators of TIM charged with among other things offences involving corruption of public officials, with the objective of acquiring information from confidential files.
 In May 2010 TIM ceased being a defendant in the criminal trial, after the Judge for the Preliminary Hearing approved the motion for settlement of the proceedings (plea bargaining) presented by TIM.
 In the hearing before Section One of the Milan Court of Assizes, TIM acted in the dual role of civil party and civilly liable party.
 In actual fact, it was deemed liable as a civil party by all the defendants for all charges, and on the other it was also cited as the party with civil liability pursuant to Article 2049 of the Italian Civil Code for the actions of the defendants in relation to 32 civil parties.
-Telecom Italia Latam and Telecom Italia Audit and Compliance Services (now incorporated into TIM) also participated in the hearing as civil parties, having made appearances since the Preliminary Hearing and brought charges against the defendants for hacking.
+Telecom Italia Latam and Telecom Italia Audit and Compliance Services (now incorporated into TIM) also participated in the defendants for hacking.